Release Date: November 1, 2018 (North America)

 It took me about 10-11 hours to finish the entire game.
 Each route has eight chapters which you can literally finish in two hours sitting.
 This actually worked perfectly for me since I prefer my lighthearted novels short.
 Story-wise, I absolutely loved it!
 I am just weak for

 cat daddies guys who adore cats and I believe this is one of the game’s prominent charms that’ll instantly draw you in.
 Each story was just too cute, I think I’ve enjoyed all of the routes but the ones that stood out to me the most were Kohei’s and Takuma’s.^^

 The hype was real with Kitty Love and I’m glad I’ve played this game.
 It was very lighthearted with little to no angst at all.
 As someone who’s been playing darker themed visual novels for so long, this was definitely a great switch up!
 The art, music, outstanding VA’s, not to mention, the cute neko lovin’ stories were definitely the game’s highlights.
 If it wasn’t for the bad translations, Kitty Love would’ve been close to purrrrfection!
 Nyan.

 Do I recommend this game?
 YES

-Get it for the story, get it for the fluff content that’ll definitely put a smile on your face, get it to support otoge localizations.
-But get it, only if you have the patience to sit through the game’s lack of proofreading (you have been warned! lol).
+Get it for the story, get it for the fluff content that’ll definitely put a smile on your face, but get it, only if you have the patience to sit through the game’s lack of proofreading (you have been warned! lol).
 If not for the aforementioned issue, I would’ve rated this game a 7, but for now…